-- Day students are not required to attend school during Head of School's Holidays and other special events on the school calendar unless specific notice is given prior to an event. - ◆ If a student is to miss classes because of illness, parents are expected to call the school and leave a message on the answering machine between 7:30 and 8:00 AM.
-The student is required to bring a note from his parents to the Student Life Office explaining the nature of the absence when he returns to school. - ◆ Day students will be assigned to one of the dormitories where they may study in the Commons Room and be involved in the dorm activities. - ◆ During inclement weather when travel is restricted, day students may be excused from classes.
-Information regarding attendance will be announced prior to 7:00 AM over WWNC Radio and WLOS-TV stations.
-Please note: Day students missing school as a result of excused weather conditions are responsible for contacting their teachers for assignments that are missed. - ◆ Individual lockers are provided for storage of books and other personal items.
-Students may use the library to study and rest between classes, and the Student Center at the end of the academic day. - ◆ Day students are not permitted to use their vehicles during the academic day unless the Dean of Students grants permission. - Day students who drive cars to school must sign in and turn in their keys to the Student Life Office upon arrival.
-This policy is strictly enforced. - ◆ Day students may stay overnight in situations such as a late return to campus from an athletic event or foreseen inclement weather.
+- ♦ If a student is to miss classes because of illness, parents are expected to call the school and leave a message on the answering machine between 7:30 and 8:00 AM.
+Parents must communicate with the Student Life Office explaining the nature of the absence when the student returns to school. - Day students will be assigned to one of the dormitories where they may study in the Commons Room and be involved in the dorm activities. - During inclement weather when travel is restricted, day students may be excused from classes.
+Information regarding attendance will be announced through text messages to the whole school community. - ◆ Individual lockers are provided for storage of books and other personal items.
+Students may use the Media Center, the Day Student Lounge, and the Student Center to study and rest between classes and at the end of the academic day. - Day students are not permitted to use their vehicles during the academic day unless the Dean of Students grants permission. - Day students who drive cars to school must sign in and turn in their keys to the Student Life Office upon arrival.
+This policy is strictly enforced.

+◆ Day students may stay overnight in situations such as a late return to campus from an athletic event or foreseen inclement weather.
 Prior arrangements must be made through the Student Life Office.
 Day students are also welcome to stay in the dorm in order to socialize with boarding students, but they must have this overnight stay approved by the Student Life Office by 12:00 p.m. on the day the student plans to stay overnight.
 The Student Life Office reserves the right to assign students to the dorm room in which they will stay.